Beach, Family, Malaysia, Singapore Weekends

 View of the Anantara Resort estate

-I visited Desaru in 2010 before Desaru Coast was built.
-Back then, there wasn’t much to do in Desaru and the hotels were rather dated, so I never thought about going back there for another visit.
+I have visited Desaru a long time ago in 2010 before Desaru Coast was built.
+Back then, there wasn’t much to do in Desaru – the hotels were rather dated, so I never thought about going back there for another visit.

-When I saw the news that a new resort town called Desaru Coast had opened in 2019, it piqued my interest.
+Then, I read the news that a new resort town called Desaru Coast had opened in 2019 – it piqued my interest.
 I wanted to check it out again, but because of COVID and the border lockdown that happened shortly after, I didn’t actually get to visit until recently.

 Packing and Travel Check List for Desaru Coast

-• Passport – With its proximity to Singapore, it’s easy to forget that it’s still an international trip.
+Passport – With its proximity to Singapore, it’s easy to forget that it’s still an international trip.
+PS: Make sure your passport has at least six months validity!

-• MYR (Malaysian Ringgit) – You might not need it if your plan is to just stay at the resort, but if you want to buy snacks or other things from outside the resort, you will need cash in local currency.
+Cold hard cash in MYR (Malaysian Ringgit) – You might not need cash if your plan is to just stay at the resort, but if you want to buy snacks or other things from outside the resort, you will need cash in local currency.

-• Snacks – There are no convenience stores at Desaru Coast, so if you want food without the premium price from getting it at the resort, you’ll need to bring them yourself.
+Snacks – There are no convenience stores at Desaru Coast, so if you want food without the premium price from getting it at the resort, you’ll need to bring them yourself.
+There are a few places you can stop by on the way in from Singapore if you’re coming by car though.

-• Swimsuit – The main things to do at Desaru coast involves water activities, so bringing a swimsuit is a must!
-I’d even bring multiple if you plan to be there for more than a day.
+Swimsuit – The main activities to do at Desaru coast involves water activities, so bringing a swimsuit is a must!
+I’d even bring multiple if you plan to be there for more than a day, to alternate each days.

 How to get to Desaru Coast from Singapore